 Michael Jordan’s McDonald’s Anti-Drug PSA

 At the end of the video, Michael says “If you’re doing it (drugs), stop it.
 Get some help.”
 There are no resources given in the video or any information on how to get help.
-If addiction were that easily stopped, nobody would be addicted.
-Being an anti-drug PSA, it would be more informative than the simple don’t do drugs message because if you do, you’ll never meet your full potential.
+If addiction was so easy to stop, nobody would be addicted.
+Being an anti-drug PSA, it would be more informative than the simple “don’t do drugs” message, or the “because if you do, you’ll never meet your full potential.”
 This idea, however, stigmatizes those suffering from substance use disorders more.
 Needless to say; the addiction epidemic hasn’t stopped or dwindled since this PSA.

 I Learned it by Watching you!

 Another PSA from 1987 was the infamous “Like Father, Like Son” video.
 It aired as a commercial and the tagline was “I learned it by watching you!”
 The message behind the video was that parents who do drugs have kids who do drugs.
 Which, unfortunately, sometimes is the case.
 There are also many children who grew up in households with drug abuse and alcoholism and never pick up a drink or a drug because they didn’t want to be like their parents.
 There are also kids who have parents that have never used drugs in their life and still use drugs.